 In the case of freelance professionals, there are several peculiar items that tend to generate doubts, mainly because of the unclear degree of "impact on the activity" of these expenses.
 The Tax Agency has been increasingly demanding in terms of the requirements to justify this aspect.
 To address this issue, freelancers can deduct an annual amount of 5% of net income with a maximum of €2.000 for unpaid invoices and expenses that are difficult to justify.
 Still, there are several items worth clarifying:

 Home Office: In this case, you can deduct 30% of utilities, but only the part that is proportional to the square meters dedicated to your economic activity as declared in the census of the Tax Office.
 If you want to deduct rent, you must get two separate invoices, since the rental of the professional part must include VAT.
-The Tax Agency is also starting to ask for separate water or electricity meters for the "professional" and "private" part of the house.
+If you own your house, you can deduct the proportional part of insurance, IBI and community costs.